 126cm - Arm span

 If you are unsure of how to interpret the kimono's size it is important to know that the length (collar - hem) should be approximately 10cm longer to 10cm shorter than the wearer's overall height (longer is better).
 This is because the excess length will be folded up at the waist.
-However, with juban, the garment's length should be equal to the distance from the wearer's shoulders to the floor.
 Meanwhile, the skirt should wrap around the hips a full 1.5 times.
 The armspan should also reach wrist to wrist on the wearer.
-In this case, the kimono will ideally fit a woman about 160cm (5'3") tall, with hips about 84cm (33") around.
-There is some give and take in these measurements though.This piece is currently up for sale in my Etsy shop: www.etsy.com/listing/207338120…
+If this kimono is worn hikizuri style with the hem trailing, the garment should be equal to the wearer's height or up to 30cm longer.
+So in that case it would ideally fit a women who is 141cm (4'8") - 171 (5'7").
+This kimono will ideally fit a woman with hips about 83cm (32.5") around.
+There is some give and take in these measurements though.This piece is currently up for sale in my Etsy shop: www.etsy.com/listing/221926240…?